certsocietegenerale/fame/_posts/2017-03-19-introducing-fame.md

 class DummyModule(ProcessingModule):
     name = "dummy"
     description = "Does nothing.
-Give me something useful to do !"
+Give me something useful to do!"

     def each(self, target):
-        # Do something useful !
+        # Do something useful!

         return True
 ```